–Or get it now on console!! PC won’t get it until 10/24/2017… T. T

 So if you’re on the fence about Destiny 2, get off already.
 It’s a pretty fun game for anyone interested in FPS games, in general.
 If you were let down by Destiny 1, don’t let that fool you, they’ve improved a good amount.
 If you have friends, it’s fun.
 If you have PC and can wait, buy it on PC.
 If not, it’s out for consoles already!

 If you guys are playing on PS4, hit me up and add me!
-You know my PSN ID by just looking at my author name here. 😉 (HINT: Sylphrit)
+You know my PSN ID by just looking at my author name here.
+(HINT: Sylphrit).
+Our clan is open for anyone interested in smaller and more personal game experiences, as well.

-So, stay tuned for some Monster Hunter Stories..err, stories this month, too!
+So, stay tuned for more Destiny 2 pro tips, too!
 Until then, stay tuned and chime in where it counts!!!
 Meet me at the farm guys (Destiny reference)!